 You will be asked at every appointment if you or your partner has traveled since your last office visit and the dates and locations of travel.
-If you have traveled to an area at risk for Zika, you will receive follow-up through MyChart or a phone call to determine if testing is indicated.
+If you have traveled to an area at risk for Zika, you will be offered the opportunity to discuss Zika testing options.